- 1:1 Computing at Scots

 What is 1:1 Computing?

 A classroom where there is one computer to each student.
-The introduction of 1:1 Computing requires each student to bring their own computer that meets a certain range of minimum specifications.
+1:1 Computing requires each student to bring their own computer that meets a certain range of minimum specifications.
 This is different from a Bring Your Own Device (BYOD) programme where students can bring whatever device they already own to class.
+Scots College does not subscribe to a BYOD programme.

 Why implement 1:1 Computing?